yu-cheng-kuo-28/Top-7-pct-Give-Me-Some-Credit-Kaggle/README.md

 ## (10) Reference
+1. Ozdemir, S., Susarla, D. (2018).
+Feature Engineering Made Easy.
-1. heng, A., Casari A. (2018).
+2. Zheng, A., Casari A. (2018).
 Feature Engineering for Machine Learning.
-2. Ozdemir, S., Susarla, D. (2018).
-Feature Engineering Made Easy.
 3. Zumel, N., Mount, J. (2014) Practical Data Science with R.
 4. Online forum of the dataset “Give Me Some Credit”(2011) on Kaggle.
 Retrieved from https://bit.ly/3eWviGl